brunopk/sc-master/README.md

 ### Creating new models

 1. Create model class on `app/models.py`.
-2. Delete SQLite database (`./db.sqlite3`).
+2. Delete `db.sqlite3`.
-3. Create migrations with `python manage.py makemigrations`.
+3. Create migrations: `python manage.py makemigrations`.
-4. Apply migrations to database `python manage.py migrate`.
+4. Apply migrations on database: `python manage.py migrate`.

 To run the API again, repeat steps 6 y 7 mentioned on *Starting the API* to recreate OAuth2 configurations which are saved on database.